simbo/packages/packages/changelog/README.md

 # Simbo's Packages — Changelog

-A meta-package holding the changelog for this monorepo.
+A meta package holding the changelog for this monorepo.

 👉 [**`./CHANGELOG.md`**](./CHANGELOG.md)